CheeseCake87/flask-vite-transporter/README.md

 pyqwe install
 ```

-`serve_app` is currently set to use the Flask demo app.
+The `serve_app` under `tool.vite_transporter` is currently set to use the Flask demo app.

 We will run this in terminal 1:

 ```bash
 pyqwe flask
 ```

+You should be able to visit the Flask app from the link in the terminal, and see the current Vite app.

 Next, we will run the Vite app in terminal 2: